d33d33/warp10-tour/lessons/03_WarpScript_Overview/03_Bucketize.md

 * **Synchronize your tick**
 * **Downsampling your data**

+Tick synchronization is needed to perform reductions (GroupBy) since you need ticks to be aligned.
+It's also needed to stack graphs with tools like Grafana.
+Grafana will perform the stacking by adding values from different series that share the same ticks, so you need them to be synchronized but the same bucketization.

 ## Example

-In this example, we're creating a GTS called "test.bucketize", which is holding points every 100 ms. So we have:
+In this example, we create a GTS called "test.bucketize", which is holding points every 100µs.
+So we have:

 | Timestamp | Value |
 |-----------|-------|